xiaozhizhong/expandable_widget/README.md

 *In this case, will only show an expand arrow at the beginning.
 When clicked the expand arrow, child expanded and showed.*

 * **ExpandableWidget.maxHeight**

-    Use this if you want to show a max-height child at the beginning.
+Auto control, with an arrow widget at the bottom.
+Collapse child to max-height.
 If the child's height < maxHeight, then will show child directly
 ``` dart
 ExpandableWidget.maxHeight(